Kyza/Unofficial-Desktop-YouTube-Music/README.md

 There are a couple user-made versions (excluding the one for Google Play Music, that's unrelated), but I thought I could do better.

-So here I am.
-I use ElectronJS
+I use [Electron](https://electronjs.org/) to make and modify the app, adding features that the community wants.

 ## Features